Hydro-Electric Power (HEP) refers to the production of electricity using the force of flowing water.

-Examples of a hydroelectric power scheme in Africa can be found in the Zimbabwe/Zambia Border, the Volta project is in Ghana, the Cabora Bassa is in Mozambique, the Owen Falls is in Uganda and the Aswan project is in Egypt.
+Examples of a hydroelectric power scheme in Africa can be found in the Zimbabwe/Zambia border, the Volta project is in Ghana, the Cabora Bassa is in Mozambique, the Owen Falls is in Uganda and the Aswan project is in Egypt.

 The following are disadvantages of hydro-electric power scheme

 as a result, some countries cannot afford them even when they have good sites for the location of the schemes.

-- Lakes that are created become breeding areas for mosquitoes or water borne diseases such as malaria and bilharzia.
+Lakes that are created become breeding areas for mosquitoes or water borne diseases such as malaria and bilharzia.

 That is, if there is a lot of rainfall in a particular year, flooding might occur resulting in high volumes of water in the reservoir.
 Hence nearby settlements could get affected.

-That is, if there is an exceptionally low rainfall in a particular year, the amount of electricity produced in that year might be very low.
+That is, if there is exceptionally low rainfall in a particular year, the amount of electricity produced in that year might be very low.
 This can slow down the development of the industry in a country.